• Skip to primary navigation

 DO YOUR HOMEWORK

-When contacted for the purpose of this article, a Senior Practice Advisor for the PSW Network of Ontario who acted as a consultant in the development of the 1997 PSW educational standard indicated that:
+When contacted for the purpose of this article, a Senior Practice Advisor for the PSW Network of Ontario who acted as a consultant in the development of the 1997 PSW educational standards indicated that:

 “Individuals who are planning to enroll in a PSW course do their homework before applying to any program.”

-Potential students are advised to ascertain whether or not both the school you wish to attend as well as its satellite campuses do, in fact, adhere to the new PSW educational standards (more on this ahead).
+Potential students are advised to ascertain whether or not both the school they wish to attend as well as its satellite campuses do, in fact, adhere to the new PSW educational standards (more on this ahead).

 Oftentimes post-secondary institutions feature large campuses with branches in various cities that do not all meet the same criteria.